skycluster-project/skycluster-docs/source/getting-started/providers-profile.rst

 Setting Up Cloud Providers
 =============================

 A provider is identified by its platform name and region and primary zone.
-To integrate a provider, you need to create a `ProviderProfile` resource in the SkyCluster system.
+To integrate a provider, you need to create a `ProviderProfile` resource in `skycluster-system` namespace.
 The following examples show how to configure the a ``ProfileProvider`` for the major cloud providers: AWS, GCP, and Azure.

 .. tabs::